shidarin/shidarin.github.io/source/_posts/2014-04-19-SMPTE-Timecode-Segment.markdown

 ### Testing

-The gist comes with a 100% coverage test suite, so you if you just call the python file you'll run the unittests.
+The gist comes with a 100% coverage test suite, so if you just call the python file you'll run the unittests.

 ``` linenos:false
 python smpte_timecode_segment.py